 A poorly implemented Human-Machine interface (HMI) adds to workload, increases frustration, stress, and confusion, and can ultimately impact safety, reliability, production, and profitability.
 A properly implemented human-computer interface can reduce operator work load, improve situational awareness, and aid the operator in preventing minor deviations from becoming major incidents.

-A properly implemented Human-Computer interface will also work hand in hand with alarm management initiatives.
+A properly implemented Human-Machine interface will also work hand in hand with alarm management initiatives.
 Better presentation of information to the operator improves overall situation awareness.
 This helps offset the perception operators frequently have that elimination of alarms from the DCS will reduce their ability track the status of the plant.

-Recent research has identified that well implemented human-computer interface can improve operator performance in problem detection and resolution by as much as 25%.
+Recent research has identified that well implemented human-machine interface can improve operator performance in problem detection and resolution by as much as 25%.
 This reduces the amount of time the plant is running at less than optimal efficiency, thus improving the bottom line.
 This also reduces operator stress and improves employee relationships.

 Does the following seem familiar?

 Your operators claim they need 10 screens to operate the plant

 Your graphics are more colorful than a carnival